Laureate discovered the language in which gut bacteria educate our immune system

 Dennis L. Kasper (laboratory homepage) has been William Ellery Channing Professor of Medicine since 1989, and Professor of Immunology at Harvard Medical School since 1997.
 He is co-editor of Harrison's Principles of Internal Medicine (currently 22nd edition), the most widely used textbook of medicine in the world, of which he was editor-in-chief of the 16th and 19th editions.

-Detailed background information with the title “Protected by a tamed parasite" can be found here.
+Detailed background information with the title "Lessons from the Gut" can be found here.

-The prizes will be awarded by the Chairman of the Scientific Council of the Paul Ehrlich Foundation on 14 March 2023 at 5 p.m. in Frankfurt's Paulskirche.
-We kindly ask you to take this into consideration when planning your diary.
+The prize will be awarded by the Chairman of the Scientific Council of the Paul Ehrlich Foundation on 14 March 2024 at 5 p.m. in Frankfurt's Paulskirche.
+We kindly ask you to take this into consideration in your planning.
 Please do not hesitate to contact us if you have any questions.

 Press Office Paul Ehrlich Foundation | Joachim Pietzsch | Phone: +49 (0)69 36007188